deepaksood619/deepaksood619.github.io/docs/networking/mqtt/retained-messages.md

 ## Why and when should you use Retained Messages?

 A retained message makes sense when you want newly-connected subscribers to receive messages immediately (without waiting until a publishing client sends the next message).
 This is extremely helpful for status updates of components or devices on individual topics.
-For example, the status of device1 is on the topicmyhome/devices/device1/status.
+For example, the status of device1 is on the topic `myhome/devices/device1/status`.
 When retained messages are used, new subscribers to the topic get the status (online/offline) of the device immediately after they subscribe.
 The same is true for clients that send data in intervals, temperature, GPS coordinates, and other data. **Without retained messages, new subscribers are kept in the dark between publish intervals.** Using retained messages helps provide the last good value to a connecting client immediately.

 ### References